Caramelized Onion and Apple Tarts with Gruyère and Thyme

 - 1 tsp. chopped fresh thyme

-Position 1 rack in the upper third and 1 rack in the lower third of an oven and preheat to 400°F. Line 2 baking sheets with parchment paper.
+Position 1 rack in the upper third and 1 rack in the lower third of an oven and preheat to 400°F (200°C).
+Line 2 baking sheets with parchment paper.

-Cut the puff pastry into 2-inch squares and place on the prepared baking sheets, spacing the squares about 1 inch apart.
-Brush the pastry squares with the egg mixture and place a heaping 1 Tbs. filling in the center of each square.
+Cut the puff pastry into 2-inch (5-inch) squares or diamonds and place on the prepared baking sheets, spacing the squares about 1 inch (2.5 cm) apart.
+Brush the pastry squares with the egg mixture and place a heaping 1 Tbs. topping in the center of each square.
 Season with salt and pepper.

 Adapted from a recipe by Chef Justine Kelly, The Slanted Door, San Francisco.